 - In 1633, Galileo Galilei was sentenced to house arrest for life by the Roman Inquisition for his advocacy of heliocentrism, the idea that the earth revolves around the sun, because it was against the teachings of the church.
 But sentencing Galileo did not stop heliocentrism from gaining widespread acceptance.
 On the contrary, his discovery quickly became central to future scientific discoveries, for the most part spearheaded by scientists who themselves were deeply religious.
-When faced with the newly discovered facts that contradicted their faith, they went back and reexamined and often reinterpreted the religious texts, and adjusted their faith accordingly.
+When faced with the newly discovered facts that contradicted their faith, they went back and reexamined and often reinterpreted the religious texts and adjusted their faith accordingly.

 - In the early 1800s the new science of geology was all the rage.
 William Smith, the father of geology, examining fossils in different strata of the earth discovered that our planet had been around a little longer than previously thought.
 The standard, religiously based view before William Smith was that of Bishop Ussher who in 1654 had calculated the night preceding Sunday, October 23, 4004 BC as the date of creation.
 The debate between the proponents of the new science and the people of faith that supported Bishop Ussher’s view was as heated as any debate today about the role of government in our economic life.
 But over time, the facts became irrefutable and religious people gradually adjusted their views.

-But gradually, religious men and women with a reverence for reason and rationality will gravitate towards the facts, in this case the fact that only a morality of rational self-interest provides the necessary underpinnings for defending individual rights and championing the moral case for separating state and the economy.
+But gradually, religious men and women with a reverence for reason and rationality will gravitate towards the facts.
+In this case the fact that only a morality of rational self-interest provides the necessary underpinnings for defending individual rights and championing the moral case for separating state and the economy.

 So far we have discussed a faith based morality of selflessness and sacrifice as a hurdle to widespread support for the moral case for separating state and the economy.
 But what about the large group of Americans who subscribe to a morality of selflessness and sacrifice on secular grounds?
 The altruists who subscribe to one form of collectivism or another in politics: socialism in all its incarnations, including the welfare statism of our current American “mixed” (unseparated) economy.
 Is there any hope for them?

 The answer is “yes, of course.”
 Secular altruists possess the faculty of reason and free will to recognize the facts when they see them just like everybody else.
-However, in our estimate they are probably slightly less open to considering these facts than the average man and woman of faith.
+However, in our estimate as a group they are probably slightly less open to considering these facts than the average man and woman of faith.

 Somewhat generalized, secular altruists are less morally/politically conflicted than people of faith on the issue of separating state and the economy, as a large government presence in the economy is part of their collectivist political philosophy.
 They don’t experience the same contradictions between their moral and political beliefs as many religious Americans do who tend to support some version of a free market.

 Contradictions can serve as terrific intellectual stimuli and calls to action.
 Most of us feel uncomfortable living with unresolved contradictions.
 Imagine living in the time of Galileo, believing that the earth is the center of the universe because the church says so.
 Then imagine being exposed to the irrefutable facts of heliocentrism.
 Now you’re faced with a serious contradiction between your religiously based views and Galileo’s discovery.
 You may try to push the unresolved contradiction aside for a while, you may try to evade it or explain it away—the all too common “don’t wanna go there” tactics.
-But being of an independent mind, sooner or later you’d probably take the bull by the horn and resolve the contradiction, coming out in favor of Galileo and the facts and finding a way to reconcile them with your faith.
+But being of an independent mind, sooner or later you’d probably take the bull by the horns and resolve the contradiction, coming out in favor of Galileo and the facts and finding a way to reconcile them with your faith.

 Fast forward to the idea we’re concerned with here at SEPARATE!, the moral case for separating state and the economy.
 The facts are that as humans we have individual rights, and that only a morality of rational self-interest provide the proper ethical foundation for respecting those rights.
 Politically this requires total separation of state and the economy or we’ll end up with a system where we endemically violate each other’s rights through taxation and regulation.
 Just look around you.